Connect with us

 Number Learning Activities For Kids A Friendly Octopus With Love For Numbers

-This octopus right here has eight tentacles, with eight cheerios on each of its tentacles resembling suckers, and the number 8 written on its head.
-Drawing a cheerio and continuing until 8 are done, and then repeating the process for every 8 tentacles can be really fun!
+This octopus right here has eight tentacles, with eight Cheerios on each of its tentacles resembling suckers, and the number 8 written on its head.
+Drawing a cheerio and continuing until 8 are done, and then repeating the process for every 8 tentacles, can be really fun!

 Playing With Colours And Numbers Together